coatyio/coaty-js/docs/man/sensor-things-guide.md

 be used by sensor data producers to provide the SensorThings objects whereas the observer controllers should be used by sensor data consumers.

-### Thing Observer Controller

-ThingObserverController provides three methods to observe Things in a system:

-* `discoverThings()`: Sends a Discover event to find all Things in a system.
-The server should implement the counterpart function that listens and reacts to discover events.
-* `observeAdvertisedThings()`: Observes advertised Things in the system.
-The server should implement the counterpart function that sends Advertise events when a Thing is created.
-* `queryThingsAtLocation(locationId: Uuid)`: Sends a Query event to find all Things in a system with the given locationId.
-The server should implement the counterpart function that sends listens and reacts to query events.

-### Sensor Observer Controller

-SensorObserverController provides methods to observe Sensors in a system and to listen to their observations.

-* `observeChanneledObservations(sensorId: Uuid, channelId?: Uuid)`: Observes the channeled observations sent from a Sensor with the given objectId.
-Normally, the channelId is the sensorId and therefore can be omitted.
-However, the user can define a custom channelId in specific cases.
-This method is designed to be used along with `SensorSourceController.publishChanneledObservation`.
-* `observeAdvertisedObservations(sensorId: Uuid)`: Observes the advertised observations sent from a Sensor with the given objectId.
-This method is designed to be used along with `SensorSourceController.publishAdvertisedObservation`.
-* `observeAdvertisedSensors()`: Observes advertised Sensors in the system.
-This method can be used well together with `SensorSourceController` as it advertises every registered Sensor unless specified otherwise.
-* `discoverSensors()`: Sends a Discover event to find all Sensors in a system.
-This can be used well together with `SensorSourceController` as it listens to Discover events for its registered Sensors unless specified otherwise.
-* `querySensorsOfThing(thingId: Uuid)`: Sends a Query event to find all Sensors in a system with the given parentObjectId (belonging to the given Thing).
-This can be used well together with `SensorSourceController` as it listens to Query events for its registered Sensors unless specified otherwise.

-### Thing Sensor Observation Observer Controller

-`ThingSensorObservationObserverController` observes things and associated sensor and observation objects, combining the functionality of `ThingObserverController` and `SensorObserverController`.
-This controller is designed to be used by a sensor data consumer that wants to easily handle sensor-related events as well as sensor observations.

-This controller provides the following getters to handle incoming events for sensors, and observations:

-* `registeredSensorsChangeInfo$`: Gets an Observable emitting information about changes in the currently registered sensors.
-Registered sensor objects are augmented by a property `thing` which references the associated `Thing` object.
-* `sensorObservation$`: Gets an Observable emitting incoming observations on registered sensors.

-The following filter predicates can be set to further restrict observed things and sensors:

-* `thingFilter(filter: (thing: Thing) => boolean)`: Sets a filter predicate that determines whether an observed thing is relevant and should be registered with the controller.
-The filter predicate should return `true` if the passed-in thing is relevant; `false` otherwise.
-  By default, all observed things are considered relevant.
-* `sensorFilter(filter: (sensor: Sensor, thing: Thing) => boolean)`: Sets a filter predicate that determines whether an observed sensor is relevant and should be registered with the controller.
-The filter predicate should return `true` if the passed-in sensor is relevant; `false` otherwise.
-  By default, all observed sensors of all relevant things are considered relevant.

 ### Sensor Source Controller

 `SensorSourceController` controls Sensors that are registered with it and allows them to